‘MAGABomber’ Suspect Cesar Sayoc Looked At Donald Trump Like A Father, Lawyer Says

 — Daily Mail US (@DailyMail) October 26, 2018

-As The Intercept found, Sayoc had apparently been making public threats against Trump critics in recent weeks.
+As The Intercept found, Sayoc had apparently been making public threats against Trump’s critics in recent weeks.

 “In what appears to be Sayoc’s Twitter account, the alleged bomber tweeted pictures of alligators that had eaten humans to Biden and movie director Ron Howard,” the report noted.

-The report added that Cesar Sayoc Jr. is not the first person to allegedly take their devotion of Donald Trump into violent acts against his frequent targets.
-The leader of a mosque bombing last year believe that Trump was secretly battling something known as the “Deep State,” which Trump backers say is a secret group of government insiders plotting to take him down.
+The report added that Cesar Sayoc, Jr. is not the first person to allegedly take their devotion of Donald Trump into violent acts against his frequent targets.
+The leader of a mosque bombing last year believes that Trump was secretly battling something known as the “Deep State,” which Trump backers say is a secret group of government insiders plotting to take him down.

-Other information has been trickling out about Cesar Sayoc Jr., including his past as a male stripper.
+Other information has been trickling out about Cesar Sayoc, Jr., including his past as a male stripper.
 As the Washington Examiner reported, he once traveled the country in the 1990s appearing at strip clubs, and reports claimed he was obsessed with fitness and hooked on steroids.
-Sayoc’s cousin told NBC Newsthat Sayoc was “all buffed up” and “built like a rock.”
+Sayoc’s cousin told NBC News that Sayoc was “all buffed up” and “built like a rock.”